 - Harvest your greens, peas, broccoli, and lettuces this month.
 Replace them with more cool weather crops for fall harvest.

 - Green beans, squash, cucumbers, peppers, and tomatoes will start coming later in the month.
-Eat them fresh (dip them in our vegan charcuterie spreads), and get ready to put them up next month.
+Eat them fresh, and get ready to put them up next month.

 Don’t Forget to Prune!

-The pruning rule says shrubs that flower before July 4th should be deadheaded and cut back as soon as the flowers go by.
+The pruning rule says you should deadhead shrubs that flower before July fourth and cut back as soon as the flowers go by.
 These shrubs will flower next year on the growth that comes in the remainder of this year.
 So stop deadheading and pruning these plants for gorgeous blooms next spring.